HackTheSolarSystem/StormsOfJupiter/README.md

 gan.py - Basic structure and example of the GAN used in this project.
 README.md
 /smalljupiter - the first GAN created, generates images that (28*28) are supposed to be mimicking images found on the juno site of Jupiter.
-/smalljupiter - the second GAN created, generates images that (28*28) are supposed to be mimicking images from (put that there).
+/smalljupiter - the second GAN created, generates images that (28*28) are supposed to be mimicking images from Hubble Telescope and images of Jupiter, found here https://tools.pds-rings.seti.org/opus/#/view=search&browse=gallery&colls_browse=gallery&page=1&gallery_data_viewer=true&limit=100&order=time1&cols=opusid,instrument,planet,target,time1,observationduration&widgets=planet,target&widgets2=&detail=
 /biggerstorms - the third GAN created, generates images that (84*84) are supposed to mimicking a single band of a storm found within a gif.

 All of the GAN folders have the same files to create the .csv and train them;